PureStorage-OpenConnect/py-pure-client/docs/pure1_quick_start.rst

     client = pure1.Client(private_key_file=[...], private_key_password=[...], app_id=[...])

 If directly using a pre-generated ID token is preferred, it can be used in the same way.
-Note that using a pre-generated ID token will cause the client to fail when it expires.
+Note that using a pre-generated ID token will cause the client to fail when the ID token expires.

 .. code-block:: bash